Malmö University Publications

 Malmö University, Faculty of Education and Society (LS), Centre for Teaching and Learning (CAKL).
 Malmö University, Faculty of Education and Society (LS), Department of School Development and Leadership (SOL).

-”The Corona Crash Course" – kollegialt lärande kring undervisningspraktiker som utvecklats under pandemin2022Conference paper (Refereed)
+”The Corona Crash Course" – kollegialt lärande kring undervisningspraktiker som utvecklats under pandemin2022Conference paper (Other academic)

 Leijon, Marie